glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 number of guests.
 You could implement an algorithm (given later) that generates a directed cyclic graph where the vertices are guests and the edges represent the relationship (donor -> recipient).

-But you want to increase the pleasure of secrecy, you choose to draw lots for the identity of the recipients at the last moment.
+But you want to increase the secrecy, you choose to draw lots for the identity of the recipients at the last moment.
 In this case, the guests do not know neither for whom the gift they buy will be.
 In addition, it counters the effect of a no-show, in which a guest might not receive the pre-chosen gift during the event.